BorisMoore/jquery-datalink/README.md

-# jQuery Data Link plugin
+# jQuery Data Link plugin plugin v1.0.0pre.

+_Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
+See tagged versions for stable Beta releases.
+Requires jquery version 1.4.2._

 Documentation for the _jQuery Data Link_ plugin can be found on the jQuery documentation site:
 <a href="http://api.jquery.com/category/plugins/data-link/">http://api.jquery.com/category/plugins/data-link</a>